tomGrose/Discs_Collection_API/README.md

 #### api/discs/filter GET
 Returns discs based on filter parameters.
 Discs can be filtered by all 8 of their attributes.
-name: Exact spelling of a disc name
+- name: Exact spelling of a disc name.
+For example "boss"
-plastic: The name of the plastic type you want to return discs of.
-For example "champion" disc Type: "putter", "mid", "fairway", "driver"
+- plastic: The name of the plastic type you want to return discs of.
+For example "champion"
+- disc Type: "putter", "mid", "fairway", "driver"
-difficulty: Integer between and including 0 - 6
+- difficulty: Integer between and including 0 - 6
-speed: Integer between and including 1 - 14
+- speed: Integer between and including 1 - 14
-glide: Integer between and including 1 - 7
+- glide: Integer between and including 1 - 7
-turn: Integer between and including -5 - 1
+- turn: Integer between and including -5 - 1
-fade: Integer between and including 0 - 5
+- fade: Integer between and including 0 - 5
-company name: "innova", "latitude 64", etc.
+- company name: "innova", "latitude 64", etc.

 #### api/companies GET
 Returns a list of all the companies in the database.